[ Insert Name of Institution ]

-- the Agency's financial policies and procedures including, but not limited to, the Tri-Agency Guide on Financial Administration, the Tri-Agency Research Training Award Holder's Guide, and the College and Community Innovation Program Tri-Agency Financial Administration Guide, as amended; and
+- the Agency's financial policies and procedures including, but not limited to, the Tri-Agency Financial Administration Guide, and the Tri-Agency Research Training Award Holder’s Guide, as amended; and

 - any additional terms or conditions as specified in the relevant Grant or Award;

 - establish and maintain policies, systems, procedures and controls that require and ensure compliance by Recipients with the relevant Agency's financial policies and procedures;

 - maintain a separate account within the financial reporting system of the institution;

 - hold the funds until they are expended by the Recipient in accordance with the terms and conditions of the Grant or Award;